Study of $\chi_{b1,2}(2P) \to \omega \Upsilon(1S)$ transitions in $\Upsilon(3S) \to \gamma \chi_{b1,2}(2P)$ decays at BaBar: Data analysis

 (e) Additional $\gamma$ and \piz.
 The number of $\gamma_s$ candidates is increased to be $<9$ and the number of \piz\ candidates to $<7$.
 The differences with respect to the reference selection are taken as systematic uncertainties.

 (f) Signal efficiency.
-Separate efficiencies are evaluated for the \chibone and \chibtwo and listed in Table~\ref{tab:tab1}.
-Consistent values are expected in this limited $m_{rec}(\gamma_s)$ mass range, while they differ by $4.2\sigma$.
+Separate efficiencies are evaluated for the \chibone and \chibtwo, listed in Table~\ref{tab:tab1} and found to differ by $4.2\sigma$.
 New estimates of the weighted yields are obtained using the average efficiency.
 The difference between the values obtained from the two methods is assigned as a systematic uncertainty.
 An inspection of Fig.~\ref{fig:fig8} shows little dependence of the efficiency on angular variables.
 A test is made in which the efficiency as a function of $\cos \theta$, fitted with a $6^{th}$ order polynomial, is used to weight the events.
 This test yields only a 0.2\% difference with respect to the average efficiency, which is negligible.

 (g) \chibtot lineshape.
 An alternative model is used to describe the \chibtot lineshapes.
 The MC truth-matched distributions of $m_{rec}(\gamma_s)$, obtained after all selection criteria are applied, are derived separately for the \chibone and \chibtwo and smoothed by fitting three Gaussian functions.
 The yield differences between the nominal and alternative model are taken as systematic uncertainties.
+In this case the comparison is made with respect to the non-optimized fitted values.

 (h) \chibtot width.
 The differences between the fitted yields obtained assuming \itgamma=0.1 \mev\ and the optimized value of \itgamma=1.4 \mev\ are included as systematic uncertainties.

 (i) \TwoS background.
 The antiselection on the background channels involving the \TwoS is based on the selection performed on $m_{rec}(\pip \pim)$.
 The simulation evaluates the loss of signal to be 12.1\%, 15.1\%, and 18.9\% for $2\sigma$, $2.5\sigma$ and $3.0\sigma$, respectively.
 The systematic uncertainty is evaluated varying the selection from $\pm 2\sigma$ to $\pm 2.5 \sigma$.